-Having received so many shoes graciously donated, Jim was able to send much needed shoes to Haiti.
-He also realized through this venture that there was a sizeable need for shoes in our own community.
-With the amount of footwear collected, he was able to distribute to the needy in Kelownaas well as Haiti.
+Having received so many graciously donated shoes, Jim was able to send much needed shoes to Haiti.
+He also realized through this venture that there was a sizable need for shoes in our own community.
+With the amount of footwear collected, he was able to distribute to those in need in Kelowna as well as Haiti.

-- 10% of Canadian families live below low-income cut-off
+- 10% of Canadian families live below the low-income cut-off.

 - Many men/women do not qualify for jobs due to improper footwear (steel toes boots, etc.)

-- Children miss school or can not participate in sports/play time because they have shoes that are inappropriate, don’t fit, or are completely worn out leading to shame, pain, and embarrassment
+- Children miss school or can not participate in sports/play time because they have shoes that are inappropriate, don’t fit, or are completely worn out.

 - Proper footwear gives children dignity and the ability to “join in” with play,learning and fun.

-- Dangers from worn out and improper footwear include injury to feet, fungus, blisters, and infection
+- Dangers from worn out and improper footwear include injury to feet, blisters, and infection

 - Indigenous Peoples